KaburaJ/Booking-App/README.md

                   ),

 ```
-This code creates a Container widget with some padding and a single child, a GameView widget.
+This code creates a `Container` widget with some padding and a single child, a `GameView` widget.
 </br>
-The Container widget has a padding property that adds space around the widget.
-The padding property takes an EdgeInsets object as its value and the EdgeInsets object is constructed using the EdgeInsets.only constructor.
+The `Container` widget has a padding property that adds space around the widget.
+The `padding` property takes an `EdgeInsets` object as its value and the EdgeInsets object is constructed using the `EdgeInsets.only` constructor.
 The EdgeInsets.only constructor takes an EdgeInsets argument that specifies the padding on specific edges of the widget.
 In this case, the padding is only added to the left edge of the widget.
 </br>
-The GameView widget displays a list of games.
-It has two properties: list and isColor.
+The `GameView` widget displays a list of games.
+It has two properties: `list` and `isColor`.
 The list property specifies the list of games to display and the isColor property determines whether the background color of the widget should be applied or not.
 ##
 </br>
 ## Outcome